-If you believe you qualify to receive Social Security disability benefits, the road to proving your disability claim can be long and complex.
-Complying with eligibility requirements, proving the nature and cause of your disability, and understanding filing requirements can take time and attention to detail.
+If you are seeking Social Security Disability benefits in North Carolina, you could benefit from legal support.
+Complying with the eligibility requirements, proving the nature and cause of your disability, and following the filing process takes time and attention to detail.

 In This Article

-Find Out if You Qualify for Social Security Disability Benefits
+Applying for Social Security Disability Benefits in North Carolina

 - Had employment in jobs that paid into the Social Security system